 Editor’s note: Further discussion is necessary to determine what range of values should be used for FS characteristics, if single or ranges of typical values should be considered, and if the characteristics represent representative or worst-case values.
 The tables below provide a compilation of the characteristics proposed by input contributions to the Nov 2024 meeting of WP 5C.

-The following ITU-R Recommendation contain relevant technical and operational characteristics as well as protection criteria for on FS systems:
+The following ITU-R Recommendations contain relevant technical and operational characteristics as well as protection criteria for FS systems:

 – ITU-R F.758-7 contains the principles for the development of sharing criteria of digital systems in the FS.
 It also contains information on representative technical characteristics of digital fixed wireless systems (FWS) in the FS for use in sharing studies above about 30 MHz.
 For agenda item (AI) 1.10, the following table abstracted from Table 11 contains the system parameters for PP FS systems in allocated bands from 71-76 GHz and 81-86 GHz.